matchstick/exifsort/README.md

 [exifsort/lib godocs](https://godoc.org/github.com/matchstick/exifsort/lib).

-The program is written to employ several stages to let the user transform a set of directories of random directories of unorganized photos to one centralized sorted directory.
+The program is written to employ several stages to let the user transform a set of directories of random directories with unorganized photos to one centralized sorted directory.
 Much care has been taken to ensure no files are removed that are not duplicates among this series of stages.
 Along the way it tries to weed out duplicates.
 This directory is sorted by one of three **methods**.